Mozart-Fintech/moz-bots/CONTRIBUTING.md

-# Contributing to Typebot
+# Contributing to Mozbot

-All the content has been moved [here](https://docs.typebot.io/contribute/overview). ❤️
+All the content has been moved [here](https://docs.mozbot.io/contribute/overview). ❤️